KenKundert/sshconfig/README.rst

        ports = [80, 443]

    # Preferred networks, in order.
 If one of these networks are not available,
-   # another will be chosen at random.
+   # another will be chosen at random from the available networks.
    PREFERRED_NETWORKS = ['Work']

    # Location of output file (must be an absolute path)